How Many People Die in Car Accidents?

 (Reuters; National Highway Traffic Safety Administration)

-According to US car accident statistics, about 100 people die on America’s roads every day.
+About 100 people die on America’s roads every day.
 This number has declined slightly compared to previous years, even as the traffic and number of vehicles on the roads have increased.

 Preliminary data from NHTS show that around 28,190 people died in traffic accidents from January through September of the last year.